semiologic/sem-admin-menu/readme.txt

 = Hiding the Admin Menu to Visitors =

-If you disable user registrations on your site, the admin menu will not display to visitors unless you specifically want this to occur.
+The admin menu will not display to visitors unless you specifically want this to occur.

-To disable user registrations, uncheck "Anyone can register" under Settings / General.

 To configure the behavior, browse Settings / Admin Menu.